 - Tips to helping some with a disability can be specific to the person with disability.
 Check out the tips below and put yourself in their shoes.

 - Teachers communicating with students with disabilities can be difficult depending on the specific kind of disability.
 Starting an “open dialogue” and reviewing the tips below are a great start.

-- Persons with disability communicating with their teachers should begin on the first day of class and contacting the Office of Disability Services will allow for class content to be universally design for all the students’ needs.
+- Persons with disability communicating with their teachers should begin on the first day of class and contacting Student Disability Resources will allow for class content to be universally design for all the students’ needs.
 All students can benefit from this.

 In order to provide focus on the person versus his or her disability, it is recommended that “person-first” language be used to refer to someone who may have a particular disability.
 Thus, the expression “a person with a disability” is preferred to “disabled person.”
 Similarly, the expression “person who uses a wheelchair” is generally preferred to “wheelchair bound”.
 The use of “person first” language has become a practice of etiquette and more importantly respect for people with disabilities.

 NEVER use a disability as an adjective.
 Calling a person “disabled,” “handicapped,” or identifying them solely by their disability, such as “the deaf guy” or “a blind person” associates them with ONLY their disability and not as a person.
 Another example, wheelchair bound or confined to a wheelchair is a negative verbalization of a wheelchair.
 The wheelchair enables them to be mobile and gives a person access to the environment, so the person is a person that uses a wheelchair and not a wheelchair user.